 F. Design standards.
-The following design standards shall be considered by the Planning Board or Zoning Board of Adjustment, as the case may be, at the time of site plan review in order to enhance the City's tourist economic base while creating an attractive and inviting pedestrian-scaled environment in the OS Zoning District.
+The following design standards shall be considered by the Planning Board, at the time of site plan review in order to enhance the City's tourist economic base while creating an attractive and inviting pedestrian-scaled environment in the OS Zoning District.
 Such standards shall apply to all development in the zone, regardless of whether such development is for a permitted use or a conditional use, as described herein.
 While this chapter does not mandate a specific theme for a development in the OS Zoning District, designers are strongly encouraged to recognize the historic setting of North Wildwood as a family-oriented seashore resort when selecting a design theme.
 The following regulations shall be treated as design elements subject to variance relief.

 (1) The entirety of all building elevations fronting the beach, Boardwalk, a numbered avenue (e.g., 24th Avenue) Surf, Ocean or J.F.K.
 Avenue, regardless of building height, shall be considered a front yard and primary elevation, with facades and appurtenances treated accordingly.